AleezaAdnan/Getting-Started-With-ML/Core Learning Algorithms/Supervised Learning/supervised_learning.md

   - **Example**: Modeling the relationship between advertising spend and sales.

 [SVR Notebook](../datasets/WineQT.csv) shows the working of SVR for predicting wine quality

+*Model-Performance*
 ```
-Mean Squared Error: 0.3310855254831319
+Mean Squared Error: 32.26017108108117
-R-squared: 0.44706756708266737
+R-squared: 0.88639437257224
-Mean Abslute Error: 0.4419249203447334
+Mean Abslute Error: 3.778436859295195

 ```
-- A lower MSE indicates that the model's predictions are closer to the actual values.
-However, because it squares the errors, larger errors have a more significant impact on the MSE.
-It's a good metric for understanding the model's overall accuracy, but it can be sensitive to outliers.
+- A lower MSE suggests that model's predictions are close to the actual values.
+32.26 is relatively low, indicating a good fit.
-- R-squared shows how well the model explains the variability of the target variable.
-An R-squared value closer to 1 means the model explains more variance, while a value closer to 0 means it explains less.
-The value suggests that the model explains about 57.5% of the variance in the target variable, which is a moderate fit.
+- An R-squared value of 0.886 means that approximately 88.6% of the variance in the target variable is explained by the model.
+This indicates a strong relationship between the predictors and the target variable.
-- MAE measures the average magnitude of errors in a set of predictions, without considering their direction (without squaring the errors).
-It’s  on the same scale as the data and isn’t as influenced by outliers.
-A lower MAE indicates a better model performance.
+-an MAE of 3.78 suggests that, on average, the model's predictions are off by about 3.78 units from the actual values.

 ### 4. Random Forest
 Like Decision Trees, Random Forests can also be used for both classification and regression tasks.
 A Random Forest combines the output of multiple decision trees to reach asingle result.